Cancer forums provide a supportive place to share your emotions, ask questions, and feel part of a community.

 - Consider what you include in your profile, as it might be visible to other users this could include your avatar image (profile photo) and location.

 - Consider browsing a few forums before browsing to see which layout you prefer.

 - Read the terms and conditions for the forum before you join and post anything.
 Most have rules of what you can post.

 - Search the forum to see if a post exists that can answer your question.
-It is very likely someone has been in your situation or having a similar issue, so it has probably been discussed already.
+It is likely someone has been in your situation or has a similar issue, so someone has probably discussed a similar issue already.